MicrosoftDocs/learn/learn-pr/azure/create-long-running-serverless-workflow-with-durable-functions/includes/4-exercise-create-a-workflow-using-durable-functions.md

 ## Install the durable-functions npm package

-Because we are creating JavaScript Durable Functions, we need to install the `durable-functions` npm package.
+Because we're creating JavaScript Durable Functions, we need to install the `durable-functions` npm package.
 To do so, perform the following steps.

 1. Select **Go to resource** to select your function app.
 Your **Function App** pane appears.